kostyaVyrodov/education/aws/AWS_ESSENTIALS.md

 When you create an AWS account, a "default" VPC is created for you.
 Standard components: IGW (internet gateway), a route table, a network access control list, subnets to provision AWS resources.

+### IGW (Internet Gateway)

+IGW is a combination of hardware and software that provides your private network with a route to the Internet of the VPC.
+(Analogue is modem)

+Only one IGW can be attached to VPC at a time.
+IGW can't be detached if VPC has any active AWS resources

 **Network devices:**
 - Hub - broadcasts packets to all connected devices (doesn't read IP address)
 - Switch - sends packets to the concrete device.
 Reduce unnecessary traffic over network and they are more secure (doesn't read IP address).
 Switch works with mac addresses